doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 Just like methods, some 4D class functions allow you to set the behavior of your components.

-For example, to display or hide a component when an event occurs, you can use the [4D.WebFormItem class functions](../API/WebFormItemClass.md)
+For example, to display or hide a component when an event occurs, you can use the [4D.WebFormItem class functions](../API/web-form-editor/WebFormItemClass.md)

 ## Server-side reference

 The server-side reference of a component is its "address" on the server.
-To set the behavior of a component, you can assign a server-side reference to it, and then use that reference in class functions.
+To set the behavior of a component, you can assign a server-side reference to it, and then [use that reference in class functions](../API/web-form-editor/WebFormItemClass.md).

-For example, `Web Form.myImage` refers to the image component with `myImage` as server-side reference.
+For example, `WebForm.myImage` refers to the image component with `myImage` as server-side reference.

 To assign a server-side reference to a component, enter a value in the Properties Panel > Server Side: